JonDotsoy/code_of_conduct/README_EN.md

 ### The shortest version of all

 Have you ever seen, that after some events, everyone ends up talking about "that person" who caused one or more attendees a hard time?
-Don't be that person ;)
+Don't be that person :)

 ### The not so short version

-In all the events run by Javascript Chile (SantiagoJS, NodeSchool, Meetup, JSConf, other conferences, etc), as well as in any of the social network platforms (Facebook Groups, Slack, Twitter, etc) we seek to create a space, and an experience, free of harassment.
+In all the events run by Javascript Chile (JSConf, TechSchool, Conferences, etc), as well as in any of the social network platforms (Facebook, Slack, Discord, Twitter, etc) we seek to create a space, and an experience, free of harassment.

 Our motto is that everyone is welcome, regardless of gender, race, sexual orientation, disabilities, physical appearance and/or beliefs.

-We *do not tolerate harassment* in any way, form or context, directly or indirectly.
+***We do not tolerate harassment in any way, form or context, directly or indirectly***.
 Any participant who violates these rules will be sanctioned and expelled from this and future events.

 ### The longest version